Yujin-Wu-xtu/DeBERTa-LoRA/README.md

 This repository provides:

 - the **official implementation** of **DeBERTa-LoRA** for linguistic steganalysis
-- the **experimental datasets** used in our study
+- the **processed experimental datasets** used in our study

-Recent advances in Large Language Models (LLMs) have significantly improved the quality of generative linguistic steganography, making hidden information more natural and difficult to detect.
-To address this challenge, we propose **DeBERTa-LoRA**, an efficient yet effective framework that combines the **DeBERTa-v3** backbone with **Low-Rank Adaptation (LoRA)** for high-performance linguistic steganalysis.
+Recent advances in Large Language Models (LLMs) have greatly improved the quality of generative linguistic steganography, making hidden information more natural and harder to detect.
+To address this challenge, we propose **DeBERTa-LoRA**, an efficient yet effective framework that combines **DeBERTa-v3** with **Low-Rank Adaptation (LoRA)** for high-performance linguistic steganalysis.

-Unlike LLM-based detection approaches that rely on large-scale generative models and expensive fine-tuning, our method emphasizes **architectural alignment** between the model and steganographic artifacts.
+Instead of relying on expensive large-scale generative models for detection, our method emphasizes **architectural alignment** between the backbone model and steganographic artifacts.

 ---